-NOTE: The following Festival rules apply to the 2024 Festival.
-These rules are subject to change for the 2025 Festival.
+NOTE: The following Festival rules apply to the 2026 Festival.

 Eligibility and Attendance

 Artists participating in the Gasparilla Festival of the Arts (the “Festival”) must be 18 years of age or older as of the first day of the Festival.
-If a participating artist is required to sign any document prior to his or her 18th birthday, such document must be co-signed by a parent or guardian and ratified by the artist after he or she turns 18 years old.
+If a participating artist is required to sign any document prior to their 18th birthday, such document must be co-signed by a parent or guardian and ratified by the artist after they turn 18 years old.

-To be eligible for jury and awards, all work must be original, created by the artist within the 3 years prior to the Festival, signed by the artist and available for sale with the price clearly visible.
-Any piece of art that has won an award at a Festival is ineligible for awards at any subsequent Festival.
+To be eligible for jury and awards, all work must be original, created by the artist within the three (3) years prior to the Festival, signed by the artist and available for sale with the price clearly visible.
+Any piece of art that has won an award at our Festival is ineligible for awards at any subsequent Festival.

 An accepted application is a commitment to participate in the Festival, and refunds will not be issued for cancellations.